Terrorkaze/Offensive-sec/HackTheBox/Challenges/Cat.md

 `java -jar abe.jar unpack cat.ab cat.tar ""`

-the command there basically unpacks the database then output it to an achieve.
+the command there basically unpacks the backup then output it to an achieve.
 I then uncompressed the achieve,inside there was two folders ==shared== and ==apps==
 under shared there was one folder populated with data which was ==shared/0/Pictures== there were pictures of cat but one photo stood out ==shared/0/Pictures/IMAG0004.jpg==